microsoft/FHIR-Converter/README.md

 ```

 After running the command line, there will be a series of "Processing..." lines being written in the terminal window.
 When the conversion is complete, you will see "Conversion completed!" message.

+For example, if you were doing the C-CDA to FHIR conversion, you will see something like this:

 ![Conversion running on the terminal (screenshot)](docs/conversion-terminal-screenshot.png)